Remember the 1960s game, KABOOM?

 Advice for how to be a Rebel Retiree

 -Be in charge of your health.

 -It’s not about the money.

 -Follow the path with a heart.

 If the path doesn’t have a heart, don’t follow it, or else KABOOM!

 The books below link to Amazon and may help you find your path with a heart.
-As affiliates with Amazon we receive a small commission if you purchase through our site.
+As Amazon affiliates, we receive a small commission if you purchase through our site for which we are grateful.
 However, you don’t pay a penny more.
 You still get Amazon’s great prices and reliable service.